 TRADITIONAL PROGRAMS Designated to waive either all tuition (full rate) or only the in-state portion (base rate).
 SELF-SUPPORTING PROGRAMS (or Cost-Recovery, which was an earlier designation).
 ASSISTANTSHIP under 25% Tuition not waived (TA, RA, GA, PGA) for at least 3/4 of term (91-Day 25% to 67% Tuition waived Assistantship not permitted Rule). over 67% Tuition not waived FELLOWSHIP Has no work expectation.
 Stipend \$10K or more for 9 months Stipend allowed and tuition waived Stipend allowed.
 Tuition not waived, Fellowship stipends are disbursed monthly by GC to student.
 Stipend under \$10K Stipend allowed, but tuition not waived but any cost-of-education allowance can be used toward tuition.
-TUITION SCHOLARSHIP Tuition not waived Tuition not waived, but scholarship can be used toward tutition GRADUATE HOURLY EMPLOYMENT Tuition not waived Tuition not waived STAND ALONE TUITION WAIVER Issued by program's college.
-Has no work expectation.
-Tuition waived Not permitted STATUTORY TUITION WAI See note below for list.
-VER Tuition waived CIVIL SERVICE under 50% Tuition not waived EMPLOYMENT for at least 3/4 of term 50% and over Tuition waived ACADEMIC under 25% Tuition not waived PROFESSIONAL EMPLOYMENT for at least 3/4 of term 25% and over Tuition waived Tuition not waived ACADEMIC HOURLY EMPLOYMENT Tuition not waived
+TUITION SCHOLARSHIP Tuition not waived Tuition not waived, but scholarship can be used toward tutition GRADUATE HOURLY EMPI GRADUATE HOURLY EMPLOYMENT Tuition not waived STAND ALONE TUITION W Issued by program's college Has no work expectation. y program's college.
+Not permitted STATUTORY TUITION WAI VER Tuiti on waived CIVIL SERVICE under 50% Tuition not waived for at least 3/4 of term 50% and over Tuition waived ACADEMIC under 25% Tuition not waived PROFESSIONAL EMPLOYMENT for at least 3/4 of term 25% and over Tuition waived Tuition not waived ACADEMIC HOURLY EMPL OYMENT Tuition not waived